 XXX

-1. As a general rule, the decisions [and recommendations] under this part shall be taken by consensus.
+1. As a general rule, the decisions [and recommendations] under this Part shall be taken by consensus.

-2. If no consensus is reached, decisions [and recommendations] under this part shall be taken by a three-quarter majority of the representatives present and voting, before which the Conference of the Parties shall decide, by a two-third majority, present and voting that every effort to reach agreement by consensus has been exhausted.
+2. If no consensus is reached, decisions [and recommendations] under this Part shall be taken by a three-quarter majority of the representatives present and voting, before which the Conference of the Parties shall decide, by a two-third majority of the representatives present and voting that every effort to reach agreement by consensus has been exhausted.
 [Pending agreement in Cross-Cutting]

-3. Decisions adopted under this part shall enter into force [120][180] days after the meeting of the Conference of the Parties at which they were adopted, and shall be binding on all Parties.
+3. Decisions adopted under this Part shall enter into force [120][180] days after the meeting of the Conference of the Parties at which they were adopted, and shall be binding on all Parties.

-4. Decisions of the Conference of the Parties adopted under this part shall be made publicly available by the depositary and shall be transmitted to all States and relevant legal instruments and frameworks, including the relevant global, regional, subregional and sectoral bodies.
+4. Decisions of the Conference of the Parties adopted under this Part shall be made publicly available by the depositary and shall be transmitted to all States and relevant legal instruments and frameworks, including the relevant global, regional, subregional and sectoral bodies.

 [Article 20 ante]